sustentarea/logoclim/README.md

 To get started, ensure you have [NetLogo](https://ccl.northwestern.edu/netlogo) installed.
-This model was developed using NetLogo 6.4, so it’s recommended to use this version or later.
+This model was developed using NetLogo 6.4, so it is recommended to use this version or later.
 You can download it [here](https://ccl.northwestern.edu/netlogo/download.shtml).